lmc297/BTyper/README.md

 * **Predicted Virulence Proteins**

 This is a list of proteins detected in our genome at 70\% coverage and 50\% identity using an amino acid sequence database (BTyper's default settings for virulence typing).
 Looking through the list of virulence genes, it seems that our isolate possesses a couple of *B. anthracis*-associated genes with really high similarity, including anthrax toxin genes *cya, lef,* and *pagA*!

+* **Predicted AMR Genes***
+This is a list of antimicrobial resistance (AMR) genes detected in our genome at 50\% coverage and 75\% identity (BTyper's default settings for AMR gene detection).
+It looks like we have a couple of AMR genes detected at various coverage/identity thresholds.

 * **Predicted *panC* Clade Designation**
 This corresponds to our isolate's *panC* clade assignment.
 It looks like the closest-matching *panC* sequence was that of *B. cereus* 03BB87, which belongs to *panC* Clade III, the same clade as *B. anthracis*.